How to create a winning sales motion for your SMB: definition, benefits, examples and best practices

 Use performance analytics to refine your sales motion

-Sales motions are never complete.
-You’ll need to keep adapting your strategy and tweaking the details to ensure your efforts align with buyer expectations.
+By continuing to adapt your sales motion and tweak the details, you’ll ensure your efforts align with buyer expectations.

-Performance analytics tools are vital in identifying what needs improvement and when so you can ensure your sales motion is as smooth and efficient as possible.
+Performance analytics tools help you spot what needs improvement and when, so you can ensure selling is as smooth and efficient as possible.

-• Track relevant metrics.
-Use your CRM’s dashboards and reports to monitor key performance indicators (KPIs) like conversion rates, customer acquisition costs (CAC) and sales cycle length.
+• Set your relevant metrics.
+Sales leaders can use your CRM’s dashboards and reports to monitor key performance indicators (KPIs), such as conversion rates, customer acquisition costs (CAC) and sales cycle length.

 • Analyze the data.
-Look for successes, failures and other patterns across your sales motion to find opportunities for improvement.
+Look for successes, failures and other patterns to find opportunities for improvement.

 • Adjust strategies.
-Based on this analysis, adjust your sales motion to address any issues and capitalize on winning tactics.
+Based on this analysis, tweak your sales motion to address any issues and capitalize on winning tactics.

 Sales motion FAQs